Synchronization in Anonymous Networks Under Arbitrary Dynamics: The -Synchronizer

 There are several variables that the \synchronizer-Synchronizer maintains at a node $u$, some that directly pertain to the state variables of algorithm $\synchAlgo$---which we call the {\em $\synchAlgo$-state} of $u$---and some that are used for the synchronization per se, such as \texttt{phase}, \texttt{synch}, $\tilde D$, etc. We describe the purpose of each variable below and in Table~\ref{tab:variables}.
 Note that the $\synchAlgo$-state variables of a node $u$ do not change while $u.\texttt{phase}=i$, until $u$ gets to its execution of the $i$-th action of $\synchAlgo$ in Line~\ref{algline:actionA}, which will conclude its phase $i$.
-For clarity of exposition, we may annotate a variable with a {\em subscript} $t$ to indicate the {\em state of the variable at the start of stage} $t$ (e.g., $u.\texttt{phase}_t$), or a {\em superscript} $i$ to indicate the {\em state of a variable once they are initialized in phase $i$} (e.g., $u.F^i$).
-Recall that we denote the port of a node $u$ through which it connects to another node $v$ by $u.\ell(v)$.

-Since the dynamic network $\NonsynchGraph$ is continuously changing, we must carefully define the neighborhood that a node $u$ will consider when executing $\synchAlgo$ during phase $i$.
-On one hand, one needs to be ``conservative,'' since the underlying dynamic network for the synchronous execution is undirected and nodes $u$ and $v$ need to agree on the inclusion of edge $(u,v)$ in $H_i$ before this edge can be considered for phase $i$.

-On the other hand, one needs to make sure that in the semi-synchronous executions, the nodes will be able to secure a broad range of neighbors, so that one is able to emulate any possible synchronous execution of $\synchAlgo$ under any underlying dynamic graph $\synchGraph$.
-In particular, as we show below and formally prove in Section~\ref{sec:analysis}, the \synchronizer-Synchronizer guarantees that any edge $(u,v)$ that persists for long enough from the beginning of phase $i$ for $u$ and for $v$, until both $u$ and $v$ to be activated at least once in (two) stages where they are both in phase $i$ {\em must be included} in the neighborhoods of $u$ and $v$ for the emulation of the $i$-th action execution of $\synchAlgo$; that is $(u,v)\in \synchGraphSnap_i$.
-In fact, we further show that these will be the only edges in $H_i$.

-We now describe the mechanics of the \synchronizer -Synchronizer, which appear in Algorithm~\ref{alg}.
-As defined in Section~\ref{sec:model}, the set $u.D$ indicates which ports of $u$ experienced a disconnection since the last time $u$ was activated; the set $u.\tilde D_t$ takes the union of all the disconnection sets between activations of $u$ during $u$'s current phase through stage $t$.
-The set $u.P^i=N(u)\setminus u.I^i$ represents the set of ports connected to {\em valid neighbors} of $u$ at the first stage $t$ when node $u$ is activated with $u.\texttt{phase}_t=i$, where a neighbor $v$ is said to be {\em invalid}, and hence in the set $u.I^i$, if $v$ already committed to not including node $u$ in its neighborhood for phase $i$.
-We denote such a stage $t$ for node $u$ and phase $i$ as $t_{(u,i)}$: For any node $w$, we let $t_{(w,i)}$ be the {\em first stage $t$ in $[T_{semi}]$\footnote{We let $[x]$ denote $\{0,\ldots ,x\}$.} when $w$ is activated with} $w.\texttt{phase}_t=i$.